GenomicsAotearoa/data-management-resources/docs/modules/module01.md

 <p>
   <img src="https://github.com/GenomicsAotearoa/data-management-resources/blob/main/docs/figures/Atsushi-profile.png?raw=true" alt="Profile image of Dr Atsushi Sato" style="float:right;height:120px;">

-  <li>You can learn a lot from working alongside others - organise a hacky group to share solutions and troubleshoot challenges.
+  <li>You can learn a lot from working alongside others so why not organise a 'hacky hour'?
+This is a casual drop-in meeting time for researchers using bioinformatic tools to come together to share solutions and collaborate on troubleshooting challenges.
 You will likely find that you will learn shortcuts, quick keys, and handy commands from watching other people work.</li>

-  <li>We recommend you use programs that can make writing, editing, and running scripts easier, like <a href="https://code.visualstudio.com/">Visual Studio Code</a>.</li>
+  <li>We recommend you use programs that can make writing, editing, and running scripts easier, like <a href="https://posit.co/products/open-source/rstudio/">RStudio</a> or <a href="https://code.visualstudio.com/">Visual Studio Code</a>.</li>

 </p>